opticdev/optic/docs/generate-openapi.md

 **5. Update the documentation**

-APIs change.
-Optic helps you keep up with those changes.
+APIs change and Optic helps you keep up with those changes.
 Unlike most OpenAPI generators, you can run Optic as many times as you want.
-It will verify that your API keeps working as-documented, preserve any manual changes you make, and help patch the specification when it is out-of-date.
+It will verify that your API keeps working as documented, preserve manual changes, and patch the specification when it is out-of-date.

 ```
 optic capture openapi.yml
 ```
 ![alt](https://i.imgur.com/kDYij8e.jpg)

 Cool!
-Optic exited `1` because it detected an undocumented response property called `location`.
-You could manually update the schema to get this passing again.
-Or run `--update` to save time:
+When an undocumented response property is detected, Optic will exit 1 and bring it to your attention.
+In this case, a property called `location` has been added.
+To resolve it, you could manually update the schema, or run `--update` to save time:

 ```
-optic capture openapi.yml --update
+optic capture openapi.yml --update automatic
 ```

 ![alt](https://i.imgur.com/UeaKSW7.jpg)

 > Optic updates your OpenAPI in the correct spot.
-It works with shared components, and even specs broken into multiple files
+It works with shared components and even specs broken into multiple files.

 ---